hummingbot/hummingbot/documentation/docs/liquidity-mining.md

     You can read more about it in our [Reddit post](https://www.reddit.com/r/Hummingbot/comments/hx9wy5/change_to_spread_factor_constant_more_rewards_for/).

+!!! note "Campaign updates for the week starting August 4, 2020 12.00am UTC"
+    SOL liquidity mining campaign will be paused.
+After we add other exchanges where SOL trades, we and Solana will revisit liquidity incentives for SOL.

+    You can read more about it on this [Reddit post](https://www.reddit.com/r/Hummingbot/comments/i32roh/sol_liquidity_mining_campaign_paused/).

 **Current reward period: July 28, 2020 12.00am UTC to August 10, 2020 12.00am UTC**

 <table>